 Krueger, who worked wonders with the Swiss national team before joining the Edmonton staff two years ago as an associate coach under Tom Renney, will take his crack at leading the franchise back to prominence.

-"[His] teaching ability, obviously his technical skill is elite," Tambellini said in describing Krueger's attributes the day he hired him.
+"(His) teaching ability, obviously his technical skill is elite," Tambellini said in describing Krueger's attributes the day he was hired.
 "The leadership of this group is so important right now.
 Our young people need the right message, one that's instructive, inspiring, motivating -- and I can't think of a better person to do that than Ralph Krueger."

 The Oilers have holdovers Smyth, captain Shawn Horcoff and Ales Hemsky from the 2006 team that went to Game 7 of the Stanley Cup Final.
 But a significant portion of the roster has never tasted postseason action.
 Krueger has been tasked with taking the young talent the front office has assembled and molding a new generation of champions.

 "A winning culture grows out of a culture of excellence," Krueger said.
-"We're going to be extremely detail-focused. ...
-We'll communicate with the players as much as possible to support them.
+"We're going to be extremely detail-focused.
+From the summer training that's going on right now, we'll communicate with the players as much as possible to support them.
 We want to be known as a hard-working team on and off the ice -- a very disciplined team.
 The winning will come as a byproduct of that.

 "Our natural ability will lead us to winning.
 The winning is a byproduct, not a focus.
 The focus will be excellence; it will be our execution, our practices.
 You won't come to a practice where you see us, in any way shape or form, compromising our quality.
 Every practice, on or off the ice, will be at the highest possible level and winning will naturally be a byproduct of the time we put it in."